-Junior and senior athletic training students are typically assigned to two clinical rotations per year both on and off-campus.
-Potentially, they may be assigned to any of 18 Approved Clinical Instructors (ACIs) at Ithaca College, Cornell University, Cayuga Medical Center, or other affiliate sites.
+Junior and senior athletic training students are typically assigned to two clinical rotations per year both on, and off-campus.
+Potentially, they may be assigned to any of our 18-20 Clinical Preceptors at any of our on campus or affiliated sites.
 Rotations are set up to assure that each student gains significant experience with sports having a high percentage of upper extremity injuries, lower extremity injuries, equipment intensive requirements, and general medical experiences.
-All clinical experiences are gained under the direct supervision of our program's clinical instructors.
+All clinical experiences are gained under the direct supervision of our program's trained and dedicated Clinical Preceptors.
 Students are also assigned at least one rotation where they will gain clinical experience with student athletes, or patients of the opposite gender.

 All Clinical Preceptors that supervise our students are licensed health care professionals and are aware of the clinical experience level of each athletic training student, and the overall structure, mission and philosophy of our education plan.
 Through their participation in various workshops and tireless dedication to the program, they are able to assist with the teaching and evaluation of clinical skills and proficiencies required for each of the students assigned to them, as well as the professional development and maturation of each and every student.

 Experiential learning opportunities are deliberately designed to provide students with progressive and supervised experiences in which they are required to be active and intentional learners, to reflect and build upon their learning and to progress from novices to intermediate, and to entry-level capabilities.
 The concerted goal of our program is for students to transfer their knowledge and experiences from the classroom to current and ongoing events in situations in professional fields, and in different and taxing contexts.
 Critical to this experiential learning process is for the students to reflect and evaluate their experiences throughout the process, to practice deliberately, and to receive constructive feedback throughout.